 Chico's FAS Inc.

-are pulling up their socks to reinvent their marketing style,
+retailers are pulling up their socks to reinvent their marketing

-evolving from the previous mass advertising and promotions format
+style, evolving from the previous mass advertising and promotions

-omnichannel customer.
-The consumer today seeks a more direct
+The consumer today seeks a more direct communication through an

-communication through an app on their smartphone or an internet
+app on their smartphone or an Internet chat with an executive on

-chat on the company's website.
-Moreover, the customers prefer
+the company's website.
+Moreover, the customers prefer tailored

 Increasing Use of Mobile Wallet Technology: